-This seminar is about the contemporary crisis of Truth and Democracy.
+This seminar is devoted to the contemporary crisis of Truth and Democracy.

-In this seminar, we will consider numerous aspects of the uneasy relationship between Truth and Politics in our troubled times.
-As you will see, I have a broad conception of these twin concepts.
+Over the course of this seminar, we will explore numerous aspects of the troubled relationship between Truth and Politics in our difficult times.
+As you will see, I have a uniquely broad conception of these twin concepts.
 My perspective is based on the idea that Truthtelling and Truthliving are essential components of a good society.
-By Truth, I mean the obligation of politicians and powerholders to speak “the whole truth,” and not just pick and choose elements that serve their personal interests.
-By Politics, I mean the noble activity in which citizens collaborate in pursuit of a common good.
-I believe there is no better system for facilitating this activity than Liberal Democracy.
+In living up to this promise, I believe that politicians and powerholders are obliged to seek, speak, and act upon the whole truth.
+By democratic politics, I mean the noble activity in which free and equal citizens collaborate in pursuit of a common good.
+I am convinced that there is no better system for facilitating this activity than Liberal Democracy.
 Yet, Liberal Democracy is in peril.
 We must fight for the Truth if we want to save it!

 An Opportunity and a Challenge

 Because our seminar comes at an unprecedented time in modern history, we are presented with both an opportunity and a challenge.

 The Opportunity: The immediacy of the flagrant abuse of democratic institutions, the increasing frequency of political violence, the threat that the war in Ukraine will spread into other parts of Europe, and above all, the impact of the global Coronavirus pandemic on the rich and poor alike have world-historical significance.
 They present each of us with an “epistemic opportunity” to reflect upon the human condition in ways that were unavailable to generations of Notre Dame students since the Vietnam War and World War II.